AungKyawSoe-Tech/AungKyawSoe-Tech/README.md

 - ⚡ Fun fact: ...

---> I make watches and sell for raising funds for my old country.
+--> I am an Australian citizen but I have designed, made watches and sold them for raising funds for my old country, Burma.